BA in Contemporary & Applied Theatre Studies (MI001)

 - Mature applicants wishing to apply to Mary Immaculate College for MI001 must apply for entry through the CAO www.cao.ie

-- 1st February is the normal deadline for applications with late applications accepted up to May 1st.
+- 1st February is the normal deadline for applications and late applications may be accepted up to May 1st.<

 ||CAO online application facility opens|